 Aoife McElwain is a food writer and eating enthusiast.
 Passionate about Irish produce, she loves exploring the stories behind the food.
 She writes about food for Totally Dublin, The Irish Independent and The Irish Times, and makes videos and writes recipes on her website www.forkful.tv.
 Find her on twitter and instagram @aoifeforkful.

 Dubliner, Catherine Allen, a Ballymaloe-trained chef and food blogger is one of our Fabulous Food Trail guides.
 Following a number of years in the finance industry, she decided to follow her passion and is now pursuing a career in the culinary world – she hasn’t looked back!
-Find her on instagram @catherina_allen or on here.
+Find her on instagram or on her blog https://elbowsoffthetable.ie/.

 Deirdre McQuillan Fashion Editor of The Irish Times, an award-winning travel writer, free lance feature writer and author of a number of cookbooks.
 Deirdre leads and advises on our Food & Fashion walks as well as guiding our regular Trails.

 Alice comes from another foodie part of the Coyle family.
-Recently graduated from UCC with a degree in architecture she knows every nook and cranny of the Munster capital and where the best, often hidden food spots.
+Recently graduated from UCC with a degree in architecture she knows every nook and cranny of the Munster capital and where the best, often hidden food spots are.
 Alice creates the most beautiful food maps – The Cork Food Mapping Project.
-See her work on WWW.alicecoyle.com
+See her work on alicecoyle.com

 Joleen grew up in her family pub and restaurant Cronin’s of Crosshaven and is no stranger to the Cork food scene.
 She is a gifted freelance photographer with a keen interest in food and hospitality and is the author of the best selling photographic travel book Coast of Cork.
 Aside from food, Joleen’s speciality topic is red hair!
 She is the founder and event organiser of the Irish Redhead Convention, and annual whacky festival celebrating ginger loving madness.